-Main Outcome Measure and how it will be categorized/defined for your study:
+Primary and Secondary Outcome Measure(s) and how they will be categorized/defined for your study:

 We will examine six outcomes: 1) American College of Rheumatology (ACR)-50 response; 2) radiographic progression; 3) withdrawal due to adverse events; 4) Clinical disease activity index (CDAI) low disease activity (<= 10); 5) CDAI remission (<= 2.8); 6) Serious adverse events.
 The first three outcomes match the three major outcomes of our Cochrane protocol [9].
 They capture important treatment benefits and harms and are commonly measured and reported in clinical trials.
 CDAI was added as an additional outcome to assess treatment benefit, similar to a recently published NMA in RA [10].
 It is well validated and does not require any laboratory tests, making it easy to apply in clinical practice.
 Serious adverse events were included as an additional measure of harm.
 This is also an outcome measure in our Cochrane protocol [9].